Feed Customization (WCF Data Services)

 Because extensions to the data model are not supported by the Entity Designer, you must manually modify the XML file that contains the data model.
-For more information about the .edmx file that is generated by the Entity Data Model tools, see .edmx File Overview.
+For more information about the .edmx file that is generated by the Entity Data Model tools, see .edmx File Overview (Entity Framework).

 Custom Feed Attributes

 The following table shows the XML attributes that customize feeds that you can add to the conceptual schema definition language (CSDL) that defines the data model.
 These attributes are equivalent to the properties of the EntityPropertyMappingAttribute used with the reflection provider.

 ||Indicates the type of the content.
 The following keywords define syndication content types.

 These keywords are equivalent to the values of the SyndicationTextContentKind enumeration used with the reflection provider.

 When you specify a value of